How Do I Plan For A Secure Cloud Environment?

-One of the most common questions I am always asked about cloud-based systems is how to keep my data secure?
+One of the most common questions I am always asked about cloud-based systems is how to keep my data secure in the cloud environment?
 There is a common feeling amongst many senior executives that if they keep all their systems in-house then they must logically be more secure than transferring all that data into the cloud.

 Naturally I would disagree, but that is because I have spent years working on these systems – and on many in-house networks.
-I know that data security flaws and failures can exist on every different kind of system.
+I know that data security flaws and failures can exist on every different kind of system and cloud environment.
 The best approach is to know where your main weaknesses are located, so you can mitigate the risk.

 - 80.7% of organizations have at least one neglected internet-facing workload － meaning it’s running an unsupported operating system or has remained unpatched for 180 days or more.